verrazzano/docs/content/en/docs/applications/oam/workloads/weblogic/_index.md

 Step 2.
 Create a VerrazzanoWebLogicWorkload component.
    - To deploy and run the WebLogic domain image in Verrazzano, create the VerrazzanoWebLogicWorkload component that specifies the definition and parameters for the WebLogic domain contained in the image.
-   - For an example VerrazzanoWebLogicWorkload Component resource created for a sample WebLogic domain, see the [todo-domain]({{< relref "/docs/reference/vao-oam-v1alpha1#oam.verrazzano.io/v1alpha1.VerrazzanoWebLogicWorkload" >}}) example.
+   - For an example VerrazzanoWebLogicWorkload Component resource created for a sample WebLogic domain, see the [ToDo List]( {{< release_source_url path=examples/todo-list/todo-list-components.yaml >}} ) example application component YAML file.
+   - Note that WebLogic applications require that the container registry secret be specified in the `Domain` resource.
+Create a registry secret in the application namespace and specify the secret in the `imagePullSecrets` field of the WebLogic [Domain Spec](https://github.com/oracle/weblogic-kubernetes-operator/blob/main/documentation/domains/Domain.md#domain-spec) for the application.
-   - For all the options supported by the WebLogic domain configuration, see [Domain.md](https://github.com/oracle/weblogic-kubernetes-operator/blob/main/documentation/domains/Domain.md).
+      - For all the options supported by the WebLogic domain configuration, see [Domain.md](https://github.com/oracle/weblogic-kubernetes-operator/blob/release/4.1/documentation/domains/Domain.md).
+      - Find the VerazzanoWebLogicWorkload specification [here]({{< relref "/docs/reference/vao-oam-v1alpha1#oam.verrazzano.io/v1alpha1.VerrazzanoWebLogicWorkload" >}}).

 Step 3.
 Create an ApplicationConfiguration for the WebLogic application.
    - Next, create an ApplicationConfiguration that uses the VerrazzanoWebLogicWorkload component you created for the WebLogic domain.